valvegan/MyFlix-angular-/README.md

 - Node and latest version of npm

 ## Setting up the development environment
-1) Make sure the latest version of angular is installed (this project is using version 13.3.7)
+- Make sure the latest version of angular is installed (this project is using version 13.3.7)
 >npm install -g @angular/cli@latest
-2) create a new application
+- create a new application
 >ng new myFlix-Angular-client
-3) Run the app
+- Run the app
 >ng serve --open
-4) Create a new angular service to be able to load data from an api
+- Create a new angular service to be able to load data from an api
 >ng generate service fetch-api-data
+- To create a new component
+>ng generate component my-component-name

 ## Dependencies
 1) Material Design
 >ng add @angular/material

+## TypeDoc documentation
+- To install typeDoc:
+>npm install typedoc --save-dev
+- Make sure that the code is commented
+- to create the documentation:
+>typedoc --entryPointStrategy expand ./src

 ## User stories
 - As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.